lee-b/gundb/README.md

 Gundb is actively under development, with plans to evolve into a comprehensive utility for:

 - **Monitoring Streams**: Real-time monitoring and management of data streams across distributed nodes.
-- **Enhanced Replication**: Robust mechanisms for data replication, ensuring consistency and availability.
-- **Advanced Conflict Resolution**: Sophisticated strategies to handle data conflicts seamlessly.
+- **Communication between nodes**: This is just an abstract interface right now.
+We'll probably start with simply sending & receiving events over gRPC or something like that.
+The core design means that the methods for doing this are not very important: we could make it work over email or subscriptions to RSS-like XML updates, even (but we won't).
 - **Comprehensive Documentation and Examples**: Detailed guides and use-case examples to assist developers in integrating and utilizing Gundb effectively.

-## Installation
+## Building and Installation

-Gundb utilizes [Poetry](https://python-poetry.org/) for dependency management and packaging.
-Follow the steps below to set up Gundb on your local machine.
+GunDB utilizes [Poetry](https://python-poetry.org/) for building.
+Follow the steps below to set up GunDB on your local machine.

 ### Prerequisites